andlab-um/lab-website/_pages/position.md

 ## Postdocs

 We have a postdoc opportunity to work on an FDCT funded project.
-A background in multivariate data analysis or machine-learning and an interest in contributing to the porject (e.g., Python) preferred.
+A background in multivariate data analysis or machine-learning and an interest in contributing to the project (e.g., Python) preferred.

 ## Research Assistants